emostov/kusama-terminal/README.md

 ```

-### Subscibe To Latest Blocks
+### Subscribe To Latest Blocks

-Once the api instance is set up using the Kusama websocket provider, I querry for the validatorSet so I can use it later when finding the block author.
+Once the api instance is set up using the Kusama websocket provider, I query for the validatorSet so I can use it later when finding the block author.
 Then I subscribe to new headers using a convenient built in method api.rpc.chain.subscribeNewHeads().
-I then use the hash from the header to querry again for the latest block, which gives a full block - both header and intrinsics.
+I then use the hash from the header to query again for the latest block, which gives a full block - both header and intrinsics.
 While this is redundant, I have not come up with a better way to do it at this time.

 ```javascript